serverlessworkflow/specification/specification.md

 The `schemaVersion` property can be used to set the specific Serverless Workflow schema version to use to validate this workflow markup.
 If not provided the latest released schema version is assumed.

+The `expressionLang` property can be used to identify the expression language used for all expressions in the workflow definition.
+The default value of this property is ["jq"](https://stedolan.github.io/jq/).
+You should set this property if you chose to define [workflow expressions](#Workflow-Expressions) with an expression language / syntax other than the default.

 The `execTimeout` property is used to define execution timeout for a workflow instance.
 For more information about this property and its use cases see the [execTimeout definition](#ExecTimeout-Definition) section.